Miracle-Fruit/spark-wordcloud/README.md

 - df (stores the document frequency for all words)
 - tfidf (stores the TFIDF value for each document)

-Due to its setup Spark distributed the workload between the available worker nodes (please read below on how to scale them).
+Due to its setup, Spark distributed the workload between the available worker nodes (please read below on how to scale them).

 ### Architecture

-The following vector image is a visualization of the above description:
+The following image is a visualization of the description above:

 ![Webapp Architecture](webapp-architecture.png)